Your Visit

 Accessibility

 The Museum is located on original colliery sites and many of the original buildings have been retained to illustrate a working environment.
 In achieving a balance between authenticity and access, not all areas are easily accessed, particularly by wheelchair users.
 The museum runs regular SEN workshops and guide dogs and assistance dogs are welcome at the Museum, with a water bowl near the Café.
 Visitors with additional needs may wish to call 01924 848806 in advance to discuss specific requirements or book.
+Please note that guide dogs and assistance dogs are not permitted underground.

 We have a Visual Story so you know what to expect before your visit.
 You can read our Visual Story here.